isiah-lloyd/Email2SlackBot/README.md

 10. Run `python main.py` using a cron job

 Do not modify `last_uid.txt` created by the program but if you are encountering issues it maybe a good idea to regenerate the file by deleting it.

-#Current problems:
-Does not escape markdown in subject or body

 ## Storage Options